-Writing a note of condolence can be very hard because of the deep emotions involved.
-You want to comfort and support, but not say something that will disturb or sadden the recipient.
-Sometimes having an example to follow will help you know what to write in a sympathy card or on a card with a gift.
+Writing a condolence message can be difficult because of the deep emotion involved.
+You want to offer comfort and support, but not say something that will further sadden the recipient.
+Having a few examples of condolences by your side will help you get started.
+Add your own sense of sincerity thereafter.

-- Words seem inadequate to express the sadness we feel about ___.
+- Words seem inadequate to express our sadness over the passing of _____.

 - May the love of those around you help you through the days ahead.

-- We are deeply sorry to hear about the death of ___.
+- We are deeply sorry to hear about the passing of _____.

 - _____ brought so many gifts to our life.
 We will never forget _____.

-- May you take comfort in knowing an angel is watching over you.
+- May you take comfort in knowing an angel is watching over you now.

-- With deepest sympathy on the demise of your ___.
+- With deepest sympathy on the recent passing of _____.